tshates/tshates.github.io/_talks/2021-04-20-presentations.md

 List of presentations (talks and posters) from 2017 to present.

+**March 2025**: Evaluation of a Hantavirus IgG and IgM Bead-based Immunoassay.
+Pasadena, CA. Poster.

 **October 2024**: Evaluation of a Modified HIV Diagnostic Algorithm Utilizing an HIV NAT to Eliminate the HIV-1/HIV-2 Differential Immunoassay.
 Long Beach, CA. Poster.

 **June 2024**: Evaluation of a Commercially Available Echinococcus Western Blot to a CLIA-validated Western Blot.
 Atlanta, GA.
 Poster.